 After the initial shock (it may hurt just a little), a session of reflexology will have every organ detoxified as the practitioner works their way around your body, guided by the pressure points on your feet.
 The feet are a roadmap to your wellbeing and you may well want to put them up for a spell after the experience.
 Plan this for late afternoon (after a day’s walking) before heading out for the evening, or as a prelude to a very restful night’s sleep.

 Do you have any tips to add to our Shanghai travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.

 Additional images: Bigstock